AdaCore/spark2014/reqs/use-cases/analyse-multiple-models.rst

 #.
 The corresponding abstract views are consistent with each other.

 #.
 The postconditions are met for :ref:`uc-analyse-data-flow`, :ref:`uc-analyse-information-flow`
-   and ''TBD'' (ref for proof use case).
+   and :ref:`uc-formally-verify` for each of the abstract views.

 Exceptions and alternative flows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 All exceptions and alternative flows are covered by those under the use cases
    :ref:`uc-analyse-data-flow`, :ref:`uc-analyse-information-flow`
-   and ''TBD'' (ref for proof use case).
+   and :ref:`uc-formally-verify`.

 Special Requirements
 ^^^^^^^^^^^^^^^^^^^^
 None

+.. todo:: decide if we want to forbid this use case in retrospective/generative mode.